-Per- and polyfluoroalkyl substances (PFAS) are a family of approximately 4,700 synthetic compounds that are used in everything from housewares to fire-fighting foam.
+Per- and polyfluoroalkyl substances (PFAS) are a family of thousands of synthetic compounds that are used in everything from housewares to fire-fighting foam.
 PFAS persist in the environment and bioaccumulate, and studies have found that 97 percent of people have PFAS in their blood .

 Used to make products resistant to water, heat, and stains, PFAS are used in industrial applications and found in consumer goods such as clothing, food packaging, cookware, cosmetics, and carpet as well as a fire-fighting foam known as aqueous film-forming foam.
 People are exposed to PFAS by consuming contaminated water and food, breathing in dust with PFAS, and contact with consumer products that contain PFAS.